Declarative secrets manager

 Move all secrets between providers without changing application code. secretspec import does the rest.

 Your secretspec.toml never changes.
-The same code reads from Keychain, 1Password, Vault, AWS, or any of 11 backends.
+The same code reads from Keychain, 1Password, Vault, AWS, Azure, or any of 14 providers.

 [project]